Skip to content

 Answer engines need explicit meaning, strong page relationships, and clear structured context.
 A content-heavy site without that structure is harder to cite reliably even when the raw content volume is high.

-How to sell the page
+How to frame the work

-Sell cleaner publishing systems and compounding discoverability.
+Cleaner publishing systems and compounding discoverability.
 The buyer is paying to improve the whole content machine, not only one ranking report.

 What breaks first